flink-extended/ai-flow/docs/content/deployment/deploying_scheduler.md

 * AIFlow servers - AIFlow Server, Notification Server and Scheduler deployed in one container.
 * Workers - The workers who execute the tasks given by the Scheduler.
 * Redis - The broker that forwards messages from Scheduler to worker.
 * Flower -  The [flower app](https://flower.readthedocs.io/en/latest/) for monitoring the environment.
-It is available at http://localhost:5555.
+It is available at [http://localhost:5555](http://localhost:5555).
 * MySQL - The database.
 Only MySQL is supported in distributed mode for now.
-* HDFS - The hadoop dfs which is used to store the source code or any resources of your projects.
+* HDFS - The hadoop dfs which is used to store the source code or any resources that need to be shared among hosts.

 ##### Initializing Environment